 How does the lawyer react to your questions?
 Does he go into full explanations wherein he provides you with responses based on his experience?
 Or does he more or less give short, abbreviated answers that are intended to satisfy your curiosity but accomplish no more?
-Is the lawyer interested in what you have to say or is he slouched over and more interested in his phone when you are speaking?
+Is the lawyer interested in what you have to say, or is he slouched over and more interested in his phone when speaking?
 These things matter.
 Your opinion of the lawyer will depend in large part on how much respect he shows to you.
 If his body language tells you that he is not interested in talking to you, walk right out the door.

-Once you have found a lawyer who is respectful, experienced and trustworthy it is time to begin your case in earnest.
+Once you have found a lawyer who is respectful, experienced, and trustworthy, it is time to begin your case in earnest.
 Today’s blog post from the Law Office of Bryan Fagan will detail exactly how you should share information with your attorney and the importance of you being honest with him or her- no matter what you are discussing.

 How “honest” do you need to be with your CPS attorney?

 There are degrees of honesty.
-You can be completely honest about a subject, like when you've had a few too many drinks at happy hour and the truth just comes out about how you feel about a particular co-worker.
+You can be completely honest about a subject, like when you've had a few too many drinks at happy hour, and the truth comes out about how you feel about a particular co-worker.
 You can also be completely honest by telling your mom that school was "fine" when asked how your day was.
 Neither of them is untruthful.

 Your attorney should spend a great deal of time with you discussing very personal subjects.
 Your family, your kids, your life, your home, and this CPS are all fair game.
 Expect to be asked questions that do not make you feel warm and fuzzy inside.
-Expect that you will likely wonder why your lawyer needs to know that particular bit of information that was provided to him or her.
+Expect that you will likely wonder why your lawyer needs to know that particular bit of information provided to him or her.

 Examples of things you should always tell your lawyer about

-When it comes to the truth of your CPS case, you need to start off by telling your lawyer about why CPS first investigated you and your family.
-It may be that it takes some time for your lawyer to request and obtain any of the materials from CPS that they have documented in regard to their investigation of you.
+When it comes to the truth of your CPS case, you need to start by telling your lawyer about why CPS first investigated you and your family.
+It may be that it takes some time for your lawyer to request and obtain any of the materials from CPS that they have documented regarding their investigation of you.
 Don’t wait a few weeks for your lawyer to get the paperwork from CPS.
 Provide him with truthful information so that he can help you prepare for the next stages of your case.

 Your past CPS history is important.
-If CPS sees that you are a repeat offender and have had investigations into your behavior with your child or other children on previous occasions when they may not be as lenient or willing to give you time to correct your behavior this time around.
-Speak to your attorney about past instances where you were investigated even if those investigations did not lead to any findings of abuse or neglect being made against you.
+Suppose CPS sees that you are a repeat offender and have had investigations into your behavior with your child or other children on previous occasions when they may not be as lenient or willing to give you time to correct your behavior this time around.
+Speak to your attorney about past instances where you were investigated, even if those investigations did not lead to any findings of abuse or neglect being made against you.

 Drug and alcohol abuse is an unfortunate reality among many allegations of abuse or neglect against children.
 You may believe that you do not have a drinking or illegal drug problem.
-That may be true, but if those type of substances affected your ability to parent your child and possibly led to an abusive or neglectful situation then you need to be completely honest with your attorney about this.
+That may be true, but if those types of substances affected your ability to parent your child and possibly led to an abusive or neglectful situation, then you need to be completely honest with your attorney about this.
 The same can be said about domestic violence or fighting in your home.

 Other items that you need to discuss with your CPS attorney

 Finally, it is your responsibility to learn as much as you can about your case.
-That means that if your attorney is not taking the initiative to tell you about these issues then you need to ask him or her.
+That means that if your attorney is not taking the initiative to tell you about these issues, then you need to ask him or her.
 At the end of your case, it will be your life, not your attorney's, who benefits the most by becoming actively involved in your CPS case.
-Treat your case like a second (or third) job by staying involved and knowledgeable about the steps that you need to take in order to have your child returned to your home.
+Treat your case like a second (or third) job by staying involved and knowledgeable about the steps you need to take to have your child returned to your home.

-The responsibilities of your attorney will be discussed in tomorrow’s blog post
+The responsibilities of your attorney will be discussed in tomorrow’s blog post.

-In the meantime, if you have any questions about the subject matter that we discussed today please do not hesitate to contact the Law Office of Bryan Fagan.
+In the meantime, if you have any questions about the subject matter that we discussed today, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations six days a week with one of our licensed family law attorneys.
 These consultations are a great opportunity for you to ask questions and receive direct feedback about your case from an experienced CPS attorney.
-We appreciate your interest in today’s blog post topic and we hope that you will join us again tomorrow.
+We appreciate your interest in today’s blog post topic, and we hope you will join us again tomorrow.

-If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”
+If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “Child Protective Services E-Book”